ampproject/amphtml/CONTRIBUTING.md

 ### Working groups

-AMP Project working groups bring together parties with related interests to discuss ideas for how AMP can evolve and to receive updates on new features and changes in AMP that are relevant to the group.
-Please see our [working group page](./contributing/working-groups.md) for more information on which
+AMP Project [working groups](./contributing/working-groups.md) bring together parties with related interests to discuss ideas for how AMP can evolve and to receive updates on new features and changes in AMP that are relevant to the group.

 ### See Also